 Inlaid Brick Edging

-Another way to give your garden a sleek and contemporary look is to do away with raised edging altogether and create inlaid edging instead.
-A line of bricks, for example, inlaid level with the ground between a lawn and border could help give the garden the right look and feel.
+Another way to create a sleek and contemporary look is to do away with raised beds altogether and create inlaid edging instead.
+A line of bricks, for example, inlaid level with the ground between lawn edging and border could help give the right look and feel.

 Inlaid Tile Edging

-You could also inlay tiles along the edge between different parts of your garden, or along the sides of a path, to create a contemporary feel.
+You could also inlay tiles along the edge between different parts, or along the sides of a path, to create a contemporary feel.
 You could use stone, slate or ceramic tiles to create subtly different effects.
 All can look good in a sleek, modern garden.

-Another way to bring your garden up to date is to consider adding lighting to your garden edging.
+Another way to bring your garden up to date is to consider adding lighting.
 There are a range of different ways to incorporate LED lighting along the edges or paths or patios.
 These lights can help to make your garden feel part of the modern age, but they can also be functional – making it easier for you to enjoy your outside space when light levels fall.

 Another popular style for modern gardens is the industrial look.
-The right garden edging ideas can really help you to bring an element of the industrial to your garden.
+The right designs can really help you to bring an element of the industrial.
 An industrial style garden will generally introduce elements of the industrial world for interesting juxtapositions between the natural and the man-made.
-Here are some industrial garden edging ideas that you might like to consider:
+Here are some industrial edging ideas that you might like to consider:

 Cor-Ten Steel Edging

-Cor-ten steel can be used to create effect to create low edging between a lawn and growing areas.
+Cor-ten steel can be used for edging your garden between lawn grass and growing areas.
 It can be used to create straight lines, or something more flowing and sinuous.
-It can look great next to soft grasses and other delicate planting.
+It can look great next to soft grass and other delicate grass planting.

-You can also use reclaimed metal pipes to make edging for your garden in a number of different ways.
-Copper piping looks particularly beautiful against deep, rich greens in a garden, and can set your garden off to great effect.
+You can also use reclaimed metal pipes to make an edge in a number of different ways.
+Copper piping looks particularly beautiful against deep, rich green foliage.

-You could also consider using half metal wheel rims buried in the soil to create an interesting bed edging with a somewhat industrial feel.
-Again, the metal will contract nicely with the natural plant life in the garden and set up an interesting contrast.
+You could also consider using half metal wheel rims buried in the soil to create an interesting bed edge with a somewhat industrial feel.
+Again, the metal will contract nicely with the natural plant life and set up an interesting contrast.

-Ceramic pipes can evoke industrial chimney stacks when placed upright along an edge in a garden.
+Ceramic pipes can evoke industrial chimney stacks when placed upright along an edge.
 Yet this industrial effect can be tempered by adding light and frothy planting in each of the sections of pipe.
-Again, a great combination of natural and man-made that works well in this sort of garden.
+Again, a great combination of natural and man-made.

-Hard edged, rough and uncompromising, concrete can work well as a feature in an industrial type garden.
-There are a number of different garden edging ideas that you could use in a garden of this sort.
+Hard edged, rough and uncompromising, concrete can work well as a feature in an industrial type setting.
 For example, you could simply lay a series of concrete blocks or breeze-blocks along the edge.
-Or create a cast concrete edging, either protruding or laid into the ground.
+Or create a cast concrete edge, either protruding or laid into the ground.

-Metal gabions (filled with rocks and stones, or other materials) and topped with a comfortable seating surface like wood can also work well as garden edging in an industrial style garden.
+Metal gabions (filled with rocks and stones, or other materials) and topped with a comfortable seating surface like wood can also work well in an industrial style setting.
 Creating gabions in various shapes and sizes can help to add structure to the outside space.

-You could also consider edging a zone in your garden with old tyres.
+You could also consider edging a zone with old tyres.
 Tyre sections can be placed on edge, buried in the soil, for a looping effect.
 You can also use old tyres filled with soil to create a wider edging, that could also be planted up with living plants.